Here's How Your Trade Peabody Energy Corporation (BTU) Aggressively Right Now

 BTU’s Market Performance

-BTU stocks went down by -20.89% for the week, with a monthly jump of 2.96% and a quarterly performance of 125.06%, while its annual performance rate touched 192.28%.
-The volatility ratio for the week stands at 13.02% while the volatility levels for the past 30 days are set at 12.49% for Peabody Energy Corporation.
-The simple moving average for the period of the last 20 days is 0.14% for BTU stocks with a simple moving average of 115.24% for the last 200 days.
+BTU stocks went up by 25.49% for the week, with a monthly jump of 36.63% and a quarterly performance of 162.11%, while its annual performance rate touched 252.58%.
+The volatility ratio for the week stands at 12.18% while the volatility levels for the past 30 days are set at 12.73% for Peabody Energy Corporation.
+The simple moving average for the period of the last 20 days is 18.62% for BTU stocks with a simple moving average of 158.35% for the last 200 days.

 Analysts’ Opinion of BTU